← All Stories

 By Dutton Family

 Eugene "Pap" Dutton was born in 1915, the son of Leonard and Lelia Hash Dutton, farmers in Southwest Virginia.
-When World War II came, he joined the Navy SeaBees and served in the South Pacific.
+He first served in the U.S. Army from about 1938 to 1940, and was discharged before the war.

+He wrote a farewell letter to his wife Mary Elizabeth in case he didn't make it home.
 President Truman's decision to drop the atomic bombs ended the war before the invasion, saving Pap's life.
 He always supported Truman's decision.

 Comments